spiffdev/help-pages/pages/04.Spiff-Concepts/04.step-types/02.upload-image/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/04.step-types/02.upload-image/Screen%20Shot%202020-09-25%20at%202.42.20%20pm.png)

-This can therefore be anynshape you please, even broken up into pieces.
+This can be any shape you please, even broken up into pieces.
 Users can zoom in and out as well as re-position to set the image in the exact spot.
 This is then cropped into the pdf and supplied to you the merchant upon order so no set up is required.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/04.step-types/02.upload-image/Screen%20Shot%202020-09-25%20at%202.54.25%20pm.png)